 The app market is vast, with millions of apps available on Apple and Android marketplaces.

-In the first quarter of 2020, these combined marketplaces saw a combined download of 33.6 billion apps.
+In 2024, it is expected that the annual number of app downloads worldwide will reach 299 billion, up from approximately 247 billion global app downloads in 2020.
 What is more attractive to businesses is the potential for an app to deliver a return on investment several times over.

 But how much money do they really make?
 What else can apps deliver for a business besides a welcome revenue stream?